cont-limno/lagos-map/README.md

 * View and explore a group of lakes using the list search
 * Display your choice of basemap (NHD, OpenStreetMap, NLCD, WBD) to see the lake's context including network connectivity
 * Click for pop-ups showing a summary of a few variable from LAGOS-US

+![Lake name search example] (./lagos-map-1.png?raw=true "Search for a lake by name")
+![Lake zoomed in showing network and landscape context] (./lagos-map-12png?raw=true "See the geographic context for a lake")